 Who shows a child for what he really is?

-Who sets him the stars and thrusts a rule
+Who sets him in the stars and thrusts a rule

-in his hand to measure the distance of separation?
+to measure the distance of separation in his hand?

 Who creates death for a child from grey bread